-TOMRA SORTING AS A PIONEER IN SENSOR TECHNOLOGY!
+TOMRA AS A PIONEER IN SENSOR TECHNOLOGY

-SEEING THE INVISIBLE
+SEEING THE UNSEEN

-It’s this balance of broad technological application and customized expertise that makes TOMRA the leader in sensor-based sorting.
+It’s this symmetrical balance of broad technological application and customized expertise that makes TOMRA the leader in sensor-based sorting.

 Core sensor technologies by TOMRA